Local H-Principles for Partial Holomorphic Relations: Introduction

 The content of this article is organized as follows.
-After making a short review of some of the $h$--principles that are known in the smooth category, we commence by defining what is a partial holomorphic relation (the analogous of a partial differential relation in the holomorphic setting) and the $h$--principles that their germs can satisfy.
-It settles down the general framework and the terminology that will be used along the manuscript.
+In Section \ref{Section: Holomorphic partial differential relations and their h-principles}, after making a short review of some of the $h$--principles that are known in the smooth category, we define what is a holomorphic partial differential relation (the analogous of a partial differential relation in the holomorphic setting) and the types of $h$--principles that their germs of formal solutions can satisfy.
+This settles down the general framework and the terminology that will be used along the manuscript.

-After that, we proceed to state our main Theorems that will be proved in Section \ref{Section: Proofs of the main Theorems}.
-To do so we will need to introduce the concepts of \emph{properly attached} subsets and to proof a parametric version of a Mergelyan approximation Theorem for vector bundles.
-This will be done in Section \ref{Section: Holomorphic approximation}.
+After that, in Section \ref{Section: Statements of the Theorems} we proceed to state our Theorems that will be proved in Section \ref{Section: Proofs of the Theorems} using the tools introduced in Section \ref{Section: Holomorphic approximation} such as the \emph{properly attached} subsets and the proof of the parametric version of a Mergelyan approximation Theorem for vector bundles.

-Finally we conclude this article providing new proofs of some results that are already known (maps of fiberwise maximal rank and germs of complex Contact structures) and giving some new $h$--principles for germs of complex Engel and complex conformal symplectic structures.
+Finally, in Section \ref{Section: Applications.} we provide new proofs of some results that are already known (maps of fiberwise maximal rank and germs of complex Contact structures) and give some new $h$--principles for germs of complex Engel and complex twisted locally conformal symplectic structures.

+The content of this article is part of the PhD thesis of the second name author \cite{TesisGuille}.

-\textbf{Acknowledgments} The authors are supported by the research program PID2021-126124NB-I00, the second author is also supported by the research program PID 2019-108936GB-C21 and he was also supported by Beca de Personal Investigador en Formación UCM.
-They want to thank Álvaro del Pino for suggesting this problem and Eduardo Fernández and Francisco Presas for their help and fruitful suggestions.
+\textbf{Acknowledgments} The authors are supported by the research program PID2021-126124NB-I00, the second author is also supported by the research program PID 2019-108936GB-C21 and by the project PR27/21-029. the second author was also partially supported by Beca de Personal Investigador en Formación UCM.
+They want to thank Álvaro del Pino for suggesting this problem and Yasha Eliashberg, Fabio Gironella, Fracisco Javier Martínez-Aguinaga, Eduardo Fernández and Francisco Presas for their help and fruitful suggestions.
+They also want to thank the referees for their careful reading and sugestions that had helped to improve and clarify the article.
+The second author is also specially grateful to Eduardo Fernández and Yasha Eliashberg for their invitations to visit the Departments of Mathematics of University of Georgia Athens and Stanford respectively during the Spring of 2023.